 27. If the Hearing Panel does not determine it is more likely than not that the Respondent engaged in conduct in violation of University policy, the Respondent shall be found not responsible.

-28. If the Hearing Panel determines that it is more likely than not that the Respondent engaged in conduct in violation of University policy, the Hearing Panel will draft a written decision that includes (i) the identification of the allegations constituting a violation of University policy; (ii) a description of the procedural steps taken in the investigation, including a description of the methods used to gather evidence and the hearings held; (iii) findings of fact supporting the Hearing Panel’s determination; (iv) conclusions regarding the allegations of the Formal Complaint; and (v) a statement of, and rational for, the result as to each allegation.
+28. If the Hearing Panel determines that it is more likely than not that the Respondent engaged in conduct in violation of University policy, the Hearing Panel will draft a written decision that includes (i) the identification of the allegations constituting a violation of University policy; (ii) a description of the procedural steps taken in the investigation, including a description of the methods used to gather evidence and the hearings held; (iii) findings of fact supporting the Hearing Panel’s determination; (iv) conclusions regarding the allegations of the Formal Complaint; and (v) a statement of, and rationale for, the result as to each allegation.

 29. If the Hearing Panel determines the Respondent more likely than not engaged in conduct in violation of University Policy, the Office will notify the Vice Chancellor for Student Affairs, who will confer with the Dean of the Respondent’s school or their designee, and determine appropriate sanctions.